destinyae/momoka/README.md

 ## Timestamp proofs for picking the block number

-You might be concerned that a submitter could deceive about which block to submit on, but that's where Bundlr timestamp proofs come into play.
+You might be concerned that a submitter could deceive you about which block to submit on, but that's where Bundlr timestamp proofs come into play.
 In addition, each signature has a deadline that corresponds to the timestamp of an already mined block, rendering the signature invalid if sent.
 Bundlr enables you to request a timestamp proof that returns the current timestamp while storing it, allowing anyone to verify that the time was generated by them.
 This becomes our source of truth for determining the appropriate block number to use; we should use the block number closest to the timestamp generated by Bundlr.
 It's important to note that latency will inevitably occur due to node software, so if it selects a block number and, upon verification, it is one behind, we consider this an acceptable threshold.

 ## Handling reorgs

 A reorg on the EVM chain occurs when the blockchain structure changes, often due to a consensus failure or attack.
 This can lead to previously confirmed transactions becoming unconfirmed, and vice versa.
 It has significant security implications, making it crucial to be aware of the potential for reorgs and take measures to mitigate their impact.
 Developers at Polygon and other organizations working on EVM software are striving to reduce the frequency and depth of reorgs, making the issue less concerning.
 As a general precaution, waiting before considering a transaction final, much like how centralized exchanges operate, is the safest approach - the longer the wait, the lower the risk of a reorg affecting the transaction.
-In Momoka's first beta version, users cannot mix DA actions with EVM on-chain actions, which was implemented intentionally to simplify handling reorgs.
+In Momoka's first beta version, users could not mix DA actions with EVM on-chain actions, which was implemented intentionally to simplify handling reorgs.

 Currently, the validator doesn't recheck proofs once they are validated, as its primary objective is to validate as quickly as possible for the initial proof.
 However, as we start integrating DA actions with EVM on-chain actions, we will need to incorporate reorg handling and enable the verifier to recheck intelligently.

 For now, any reorg handling or rechecking must be performed outside of the validator software.
 For example, the LENS API also monitors reorgs and re-validates proofs if a reorg affects any DA actions.

-If a transaction is part of a reorg and ends up in a different block or not included at all, the proofs should be re-validated using the new blockchain state, ensuring their validity despite the reorg.
+If a transaction is part of a reorg and ends up in a different block or is not included at all, the proofs should be re-validated using the new blockchain state, ensuring their validity despite the reorg.

-As we are not mixing and matching actions we remove a lot of the issues but not all, the edge cases that could cause issues are situations where for example someone sets a dispatcher and then straight away performs an DA action that has the dispatcher sign on their behalf, and then a reorg follows.
-If the transaction which adds the dispatcher to the profile is not resubmitted or is resubmitted at a higher block number, the proofs would fail.
-In that case, rerunning the proofs would return a `POTENTIAL_REORG` error which is not "bad" in terms of a submitter doing wrong as they could not of predicted it, you can handle this then as needed.
+As we are not mixing and matching actions we remove a lot of the issues but not all, the edge cases that could cause issues are situations where for example someone sets a dispatcher and then straight away performs a DA action that has the dispatcher sign on their behalf, and then a reorg follows.
+If the transaction which adds the dispatcher to the profile is not resubmitted or is resubmitted at a higher block number, the proofs will fail.
+In that case, rerunning the proofs would return a `POTENTIAL_REORG` error which is not "bad" in terms of a submitter doing wrong as they could not have predicted it, you can handle this then as needed.
 Once we start integrating the cross actions, we will handle such cases within the validator.

 A reorg of the blockchain can potentially affect the signing expiry of transactions.
-In the unlikely scenario of a severe reorg where time goes backwards on a block, it's conceivable that a transaction could be submitted to the chain that you never intended to.
+In the unlikely scenario of a severe reorg where the time goes backward on a block, it's conceivable that a transaction could be submitted to the chain that you never intended to.
 While this is a highly improbable edge case, it's essential to be aware of the possibility.
 As we embark on building the on-chain publications and DA publication connection, we'll delve deeper into these complex topics.

 ## Future of Momoka

-As we said above this is very much in BETA and as we learn, shape and grow the solution we envision the architecture will end up looking something like this, with decentralised submitters and verifiers.
+As we said above this is very much in BETA and as we learn, shape and grow the solution we envision the architecture will end up looking something like this, with decentralized submitters and verifiers.

 <img src="./images/momoka-network.jpg" />